Apprentices gain a nationally-recognized credential upon completion of training.

-- An employer is allowed up to a $1000 income tax credit for each qualifying apprentice
+An employer is allowed a $1250 income tax credit for each qualifying apprentice

-- Beginning for tax year 2020, there will be an additional $500 tax credit available for each apprentice who is under the age of 18 for 90 days of their seven month minimum employment.
+There will be an additional $500 tax credit available for each apprentice who is under the age of 18 for 90 days of their seven month minimum employment.

-- The credit can be applied against any income tax or financial institution excise tax imposed under Chapters 16 or 18 of Title 40.
+The credit can be applied against any income tax or financial institution excise tax imposed under Chapters 16 or 18 of Title 40.

-- The income tax credit is not refundable, none transferable, and cannot be carried forward
+The income tax credit is not refundable, none transferable, and cannot be carried forward

 The credit cannot be claimed for an individual apprentice for more than four taxable years, regardless of employer.
 If applicable, the Alabama Office of Apprenticeship can verify previous credit with another employer

 ELIGIBILITY FOR THE TAX CREDIT